Sarthak1911/NOTES/README.md

 ## Abstraction
 Data Abstraction is the property by virtue of which only the essential details are displayed to the user.The trivial or the non-essentials units are not displayed to the user.
 Ex: A car is viewed as a car rather than its individual components.
 - In Java, abstarction can be achieved using Interfaces and Abstract Methods.

+## Composition
+It's a type of inheritance where classes are associated with other classes rather than actually inheriting them.
+It can be practically achieved by having other classes as properties of a certain class.
+- It's a Has-A relation i.e. A car has an engine.

 ## Class
 A class is a blueprint from which objects are created.
 It consists of related properties and methods.